 The Wellness Program can help you lead a healthier and higher quality of life.
 The Program also helps control increases in medical costs by helping participants identify and reduce their personal health risks before serious health problems occur.
-All Regular County employees are eligible and encouraged to participate.
-Spouses are eligible for some programs and encouraged to participate in those in which they are eligible.
+Regular County employees who receive a Flex Credit are eligible and encouraged to participate.
+Spouses of eligible employees are eligible for some programs and encouraged to participate in those in which they are eligible.
+Employees who don't receive a Flex Credit are eligible for the free resources on our webpage, and access to health club discounts.

-The Wellness Program invites you and your spouse to participate in an annual Wellness Profile to evaluate your cholesterol, glucose, blood pressure, and other important risk factors.
+Eligible employees and their spouses are invited to participate in an annual Wellness Profile and Screening to evaluate their cholesterol, glucose, blood pressure, and other important risk factors.
 You'll get an extensive results report to help you improve your health.
-If risks are identified, you can choose to meet with a personal Health Coach through our Health Track Program, free of charge.
+If risks are identified, you can choose to meet with a personal Health Coach through our Health Coaching Program, free of charge.
 Be sure to take advantage of the wide variety of programs & resources available to you through the Wellness Program (VC-WELL).
 Programs include virtual courses on various well-being topics, physical activity challenges on the WELLtrek platform, health club discounts, recreation events, Weight Watchers reimbursement, and free premium subscriptions to new apps with Wellbeats (fitness & nutrition classes) and Headspace (meditation & mindfulness).
 The Wellness Program also strives to create an environment supportive of healthy lifestyles and provides resources to help employees eat well and move more.

-In addition, VC-WELL offers a cash incentive program where employees who participate and complete various wellness activities between January - August can earn cash awards up to \$300 paid in their paycheck in November.
+In addition, VC-WELL has a cash incentive program known as WELLthy Reward\$ where employees who participate and complete various wellness activities between January - August can earn cash awards up to

+\$450 paid in their paycheck in November.
 Cash awards are considered taxable income by the IRS and will be taxed during the pay period it is disbursed.
-Regular employees receiving a Flex Credit are eligible to receive a cash award.
+Regular employees receiving a Flex Credit are eligible to earn receive a cash award.
 If you are unable to participate in any of the activities required to earn an incentive because it is unreasonably difficult to do so due to a medical condition or because it is medically inadvisable for you to attempt to do so, you may be entitled to a reasonable accommodation or alternative standard.
 You may request a reasonable accommodation or alternative standard by contacting VC-WELL using the contact information below.